 - Maximum number of students: 15

 - Course fee: free of charge.
 Accommodation, travel to/from venue, and meals costs are covered by the applicants' institutions.
-We will try to get discounted prices for shared room accomodation and some meal (TBC).

 - Agatino Rizzo, LTU link